 - Presentations on various topics related to U.S. university admissions and financial aid.

 - Presentations at local schools and universities.
-Secondary school and university administrators may contact us at MaputoEdAdvising@state.edu for more information.
+Interested secondary school and university administrators may contact us at MaputoEdAdvising@state.gov for more information.

 The EducationUSA Program does not offer scholarships and does not guarantee anyone admission to or financial aid/scholarships at any university or college.

 The advising center organizes workshops on the different stages of the application process, including selecting the right school, financial aid, crafting winning essays, and standardized tests.
 Register here to be notified of our next workshop: https://forms.gle/zKzJrmhah7Dx32h99.

 Individual Virtual Advising

 Individual virtual advising allows students who have already attended the General Information Session to ask follow-up questions about studying in the United States.
 To schedule an appointment, use the following link.